tamagusko/tamagusko/README.md

   Ph.D. student in Transport Systems at the University of Coimbra.
 Member of the Junior Enterprise for Science and Technology (JEST-UC).
 </p>

-> Enthusiast of AI, programming, active mobility, and tennis.
+> Enthusiast of ML, programming, active mobility, and tennis.

 ### ⚡ Domains:
 - Road Pavements